elasticpath/react-pwa-reference-storefront/src/components/src/ProductDisplayAttributes/README.md

 #### Description

 Displays product attribute information with the ability of folding.
 The component takes an array of cortex product attributes with an added key `isOpened` which dictates whether or not the component should fold the attribute text.
-An example of this structure can be seen in the MockHttpREsponses folder in this component.
-Also refer to `productdisplayitem.main.tsx` for a real life example of how it is used.
+An example of this structure can be seen in the MockHttpResponses folder of this component.
+Also refer to `productdisplayitem.main.tsx` for an example of its usage.

 #### Usage